stepanataccolade/docsv2/sources/pipelines/jobs.md

 are configured differently.
 Resource `all-opts` of type (dockerOptions)[../resources#dockerOptions] applies to both the images.
 But the resource `box-params` of type (params)[../resources#params] applies only to `box-image`.
-This manifest when deployed will create a 2 containers as part of this app/service/microservice
+This manifest when deployed will create a 2 containers as part of this app/service/microservice.
+We are pinning the version of `box-image` to the tag `master.35` and `dv-image` to whatever the tag Shippable versionNumber `10` points to

 ### Combining manifests into a manifest pattern
 The above example of multi container manifest will allow you to create a union of